 Neighborhood: The District’s public school buildings, recreation centers, and libraries are critical facilities for residents.
 As we renovate these buildings to be more sustainable, we are also transforming them into tools for communal learning.
 They become excellent opportunities for communities to learn about green building, energy efficiency, stormwater management, waste diversion, and more.

 District: A growing population of sustainability stewards engaged in community-driven processes will lead to positive impacts in all communities, but especially communities of color and those with limited English proficiency.
-More importantly, District Government employees will have the opportunity to better understand how to shape programs and initiatives that are most attractive to residents based on the needs of their individual communities.
+More importantly, District Government employees will have the opportunity to better understand how to shape programs and initiatives that are most beneficial to residents based on the needs of their communities.

-Sustainable DC Governance Goal
+Sustainable DC Governance Goal:

-The Sustainable DC 2.0 governance goal is to expand District Government leadership to implement the Sustainable DC 2.0 Plan.
+- Expand District Government leadership to implement the Sustainable DC 2.0 Plan.

-Read the entire Governance section below, or read the whole plan here.
+Read the entire Governance section below, or read the whole Sustainable DC 2.0 Plan.